 Horejsi eventually owned 5,800 Berkshire Hathaway shares.
 He sold 1,500 shares in 1998 when they'd been trading as high as $80,000 apiece.
 This was worth a cool $120 million.
 And he parlayed that into a successful money management firm.

 Today, his remaining 4,300 shares are worth almost $1.23 billion.

 And let's not forget that Berkshire Hathaway has been a phenomenal success story.
 Since Horejsi's first buys at $265, the stock has run to over $309,000 a share.
 That's a gain of more than 116,503% over 39 years...

 Now, Horejsi's story may sound like a once-in-a-lifetime windfall.

-Starbucks has split its shares six times over the last 20 years — and it just started paying a dividend in 2010.
-Today, if you had reinvested those dividends, your 5,882 shares would have grown to 409,676 shares...
+Starbucks has split its shares six times over the last 20 years, and it only started paying a dividend in 2010.
+Today, if you'd reinvested those dividends, your 5,882 shares would have grown to 409,676 shares...

 The point is to start.

-Find a good dividend payer, and use a Roth IRA account so you can avoid all taxes when it comes time to start spending your fortune.
+And remember, once you find a good dividend payer, you can use a Roth IRA to avoid paying taxes when it comes time to spend your fortune.